-The HHS Office of Disease Prevention and Health Promotion (ODPHP) developed this Guide based on interviews with officials at nine state health departments.
+The HHS Office of Disease Prevention and Health Promotion (ODPHP) developed this Guide, with support from NORC at the University of Chicago, based on interviews with officials at nine state health departments.
 Staff at each state health department described their goals for healthy aging, existing partnerships, and barriers and facilitators to partnering effectively with other agencies.